How to: Explicitly Throw Exceptions

-You can explicitly throw an exception using the throw statement.
+You can explicitly throw an exception using the C# throw or the Visual Basic Throw statement.
 You can also throw a caught exception again using the throw statement.
-It is good coding practice to add information to an exception that is re-thrown to provide more information when debugging.
+It's good coding practice to add information to an exception that's rethrown to provide more information when debugging.

 Option Strict On